-Methods and Activities Materials/Resources Introduction (5 min) I. Explain that addressing gender in the classroom is only one aspect of gender-responsive teaching methods.
-Creating a gender-responsive learning environment for students also requires that systems and processes are set up at the institutional level to ensure that the specific needs of all students are met.
-Gender Promotion at the Institutional Level (30 min) Tell the group that you are going to share some institutional-level strategies for the creation of a gender-responsive academic institution.
+Methods and Activities Materials/Resources Int Explain that addressing gender in the classroom is only one aspect of gender-responsive teaching methods.
+Creating a gender- responsive learning environment for students also requires that systems and processes are set up at the institutional level to ensure that the specific needs of all students are met.
+Ge 2.
+Ender Promotion at the Institutional Level (30 min) Tell the group that you are going to share some institutional-level strategies for the creation of a gender-responsive academic institution.
 Chairs organized in a semicircle Projector Gender Promotion at the Institutional Level PowerPoint 3.
 Project and present the Gender Promotion at the Institutional Level PowerPoint; pause at various intervals to allow participants to ask any questions they may have.
-(SPEND NO MORE THAN 20 MINUTES ON THIS STEP.)
-Copies of the PowerPoint notes pages for each of the participants 4.
+(SPEND NO MORE THAN 20 MINUTES ON THIS STEP.) • Copies of the PowerPoint notes pages for each of the participants 4.
 After you have presented, facilitate a 10-minute group discussion using the following questions: Thinking about your respective academic institution, what are some major gender barriers that need to be addressed by administration in order to ensure all students benefit from a supportive learning environment?
-Thinking about your respective academic institution, what are some priority institutional actions that are needed in order to improve its gender-responsiveness?
-Which of the institutional measures do you perceive as being challenging for management to implement?
-Why?
-Before moving on, distribute a copy of the Gender Promotion at the Institutional Level PowerPoint notes pages to each participant.
+Thinking about your respective academic institution, what are some priority institutional actions that are needed in order to improve its gender-responsiveness? • Which of the institutional measures do you perceive as being challenging for management to implement?
+Why? fore moving on, distribute a copy of the Gender Promotion at the titutional Level PowerPoint notes pages to each participant.

-Methods and Activities Identifying Strategies for a Gender-Responsive Academic Institution (50 min)

-- 5. Explain to participants that they will spend some time in small groups identifying institutional-level strategies for the creation of a gender-responsive academic institution. - 6.
+Methods and Activities Materials/Resources Identifying Strategies for a Gender-Responsive Academic Institution (50 min) Explain to participants that they will spend some time in small groups identifying institutional-level strategies for the creation of a gender-responsive academic institution.
 Divide participants into 4 small groups.
-Once the small groups have been created, distribute the following to each group: Participant Handout: Case Study, Participant Handout: Gender-Responsive Teaching Methods Monitoring and Evaluation Checklist, one marker, and two sheets of flipchart paper.
-Also, ask participants to have available the Participant Handout: Gender-Responsive Teaching Skills Checklist from the previous session. - 7.
+Once the small groups have been created, distribute the following to each group: Participant Handout: Case Study, Participant Handout: Gender- Responsive Teaching Methods Monitoring and Evaluation Checklist, one marker, and two sheets of flipchart paper.
+Also, ask participants to have available the Participant Handout: Gender- Responsive Teaching Skills Checklist from the previous session.
 Next, explain that each group has received the same case study; they will spend 20 minutes in their small groups examining the case study in order to develop a plan or list strategies to strengthen the gender-responsiveness of the fictional school featured in the case study.
-Instruct the groups to identify a group leader who will be responsible for reporting back to the large group. - 8.
+Instruct the groups to identify a group leader who will be responsible for reporting back to the large group.
 Ask the groups to identify an area in or outside of the room where they can meet to complete the assignment.
-(SPEND NO MORE THAN 5 MINUTES ON STEPS 1-4.) - 9.
-After 20 minutes, call time and ask the groups to post their flipchart sheets on a wall in the room. - 10.
-After the groups have posted their flipcharts on the wall, ask participants to spend 3-5 minutes reading the strategies recommended by the other small groups. - 11.
+(SPEND NO MORE THAN 5 MINUTES ON STEPS 1-4.)
+After 20 minutes, call time and ask the groups to post their flipchart sheets on a wall in the room.
 After 5 minutes, ask participants to regain their seats.
-Facilitate a 20-minute group discussion using the following questions: - Are there any strategies you disagree with?
-Which ones and why? - Which are the best strategies you noticed?
-Why? - Which issues do you feel would be the most challenging for the school to tackle?
-Why? - Do schools in your context actually face any of the issues identified in the case study?
-Which ones?
+Facilitate a 20-minute group discussion using the following questions: Are there any strategies you disagree with?
+Which ones and wh?
+Which ones and wh?
+Which issues do you feel would be the most challenging for the school to tackle?
+Why?
+Flipchart stand Flipchart paper Markers Masking tape Chairs organized in a semicircle Participant Handout: Case Study Participant Handout: Gender- Responsive Teaching Methods Monitoring and Evaluation Checklist Participant Handout: Gender- Responsive Teaching Skills Checklist (from Session 2- Introduction to Gender- Responsive Teaching Methods)